Customizing or Creating NetSuite Roles

 After you create a custom role, you can assign it to users.
 A role's assigned users are listed on the Users subtab of the role record.
 See NetSuite Users Overview.

 Role customization functionality varies according to the NetSuite product you have purchased and the features you have enabled.
 Some of the fields described in the steps below may not be available to you.
 For example, location restrictions are not available for NetSuite Small Business users.
-Also, because of their design as limited access roles, Retail Clerk roles, unlike other standard NetSuite roles, cannot be customized.
+Also, because they are limited access roles, Retail Clerk roles, unlike other standard NetSuite roles, cannot be customized.
 For details, see Retail Clerk Roles.

 You can apply the class, department, location, and subsidiary restrictions that you define here to custom records.
 See Applying Role-Based Restrictions to Custom Records.